telerik/kendo-ui-core/docs/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

     @Scripts.Render("~/bundles/libs")
     @Scripts.Render("~/bundles/app")

-### Easier debugging with the commercial version of Kendo UI
+### Easier Debugging with the Commercial Version of Kendo UI

 While it is typically good practice to always include the minified versions of .js and .css files that you use, it makes debugging JavaScript errors more difficult.
 The commercial version of Kendo UI comes with the full non-minified source code.
 We can include these files instead, using the ASP.NET bundler to bundle and minify them for production, while still keeping them un-minified for development.